 There are many estate agents and agencies out there, and it’s important that you can get the right one.
+They are hard to come buy but estate agents such as Harlands are out there, and handle all their clients with a lot respect.
 Do your background research; talk to them, question them, and be up-front when it comes to your demands and your priorities.

 If you hire an online estate agent, he or she will be required to pass the offer along to you (no matter how great or silly the actual offer is).
 At this stage, you have three options.
 You have the option to reject, to negotiate, or to accept.
 Understand that you have no legal obligation to sell the house yet once you accept an offer – this is only legally binding once the contracts have been exchanged – though accepting an offer and then refusing to sell can be very annoying to the buyer and the agent.
 Handle it the honourable way.
 Good luck!

 Image courtesy of Stuart Miles/FreeDigitalPhotos.net